-In order to get the Personal access token you'll need to:
+In order to create a Personal access token you need to:

-1. Go to User settings -> Personal access tokens (in a top right section of the Azure DevOps page)
+1. Go to User settings -> Personal access tokens (in the top right section of the Azure DevOps page)

 2. On the Personal Access Tokens page click + New Token

 3. Create a new personal access token.
 There, you will need to set the name of your token, expiration and scope.
 For Spacelift give it Code (Source code, repositories, pull requests and notifications) Read & write access.

 4. Once the token is created, put it into the Personal access token field on the Spacelift Azure DevOps setup form.